Mellon/ACLS Community College Faculty Fellowships

 - For information on how to request reviewer feedback, see FAQ.

 Community colleges are a vital component of the higher education ecosystem and of the academic humanities in particular.
 Mellon/ACLS Community College Faculty Fellowships support the research ambitions of humanities and social science faculty who teach at two-year institutions, and ACLS invites applications for the third competition of the program this fall.
-These fellowships are made possible by the generous support of The Andrew W. Mellon Foundation.
+These fellowships are made possible by the generous support of the Mellon Foundation.

 Community college faculty in all disciplines of the humanities or related social sciences are welcome to apply.
 The applicant’s ultimate goal should be to advance a research project, and the project’s outcomes may include one or more of the following: scholarly articles, book chapters, or book on a topic in the humanities or social sciences and/or teaching and learning in those disciplines; course plans; textbooks; exhibitions; community or campus events; online resources; etc. Projects with pedagogical or curricular outcomes must focus on a postsecondary context.
 Projects focused on teaching and learning in a K-12 setting are not appropriate for this program.
 Community and/or student engagement with the research project are encouraged, as is dissemination of the research to audiences across higher education.
 In ACLS’s peer review, funding packages, and engagement with fellows, we aspire to enact our values of equity and inclusion.